Agusioma/t-bank-app/README.md

 5. Password update

 ### Technologies used
-For the backend, PHP's Laravel and Java was used.
+For the **backend**, PHP's Laravel and Java was used.
 The Laravel repository and its details is found in this [repository](https://github.com/Agusioma/t-bank-app).

-For the UI, Android's XML styling was used.
+For the **UI**, Android's XML styling was used.

+For the **network requests** and communitcation Retrofit library was used.

 > It is still under development and it may have some bugs(not yet on Google Playstore).